 Harry Potter is and continues to be one of the most popular franchises of all time.
 The series has spanned from the original novels and film series to amusement park attractions and video game adaptations.
 We don’t know what the future holds for Harry Potter or if we’ll ever see another addition to the world of Hogwarts, but we’re sure that, with how beloved the original film series is, Harry Potter will continue to hold a special place in many people’s hearts in the future.

 This list best represents every Harry Potter movie ranked from very good to excellent—although, with how good each movie is, it’s difficult to say which one is definitely better than another.
-Of course, this coming autumn, we suggest playing it safe, and sitting back with a nice warm cider (or homemade butterbeer, if you prefer) and watching all eight movies to decide for yourself.
+Of course, this autumn, we suggest playing it safe, and sitting back with a nice warm cider (or homemade butterbeer, if you prefer) and watching all eight movies to decide for yourself.

 This article was produced and syndicated by Wealth of Geeks.